-The relevant system operatorRSO may require from the power-generating facility owners to provide simulations demonstrating the unit's compliance with connection requirements (Art.
+The RSO may require from the power-generating facility owners to provide simulations demonstrating the unit's compliance with connection requirements (Art.
 43).

-The relevant system operatorRSO may perform his own simulation to challenge the ones made by the unit owner, for which the unit owner must provide all relevant technical data.
+The RSO may perform his own simulation to challenge the ones made by the unit owner, for which the unit owner must provide all relevant technical data.

-Instead of all or part of those simulations, the power-generating facility owner may use equipment certificates issued by an authorised certifier, which must be provided to the relevant system operator RSO.
+Instead of all or part of those simulations, the power-generating facility owner may use equipment certificates issued by an authorised certifier, which must be provided to the RSO.